147 volts on the power mains? I don't think so!

 Click on the image for a larger version.

-I was both surprised and annoyed when I plugged in the unit and it informed me that the line voltage was about 147 volts so I grabbed a voltmeter and found it to be a more reasonable 123 volts - a typical voltage in the U.S. for the circuits powering lower-power household devices: Something was wrong!
+I was both surprised and annoyed when I plugged in the unit and it informed me that the line voltage was an unbelievable 147 volts so I grabbed a voltmeter and found it to be a more reasonable 123 volts - a typical voltage in the U.S. for the circuits powering lower-power household devices: Something was wrong!
 As I looked at the Kill-A-Watt's display I noticed something else: It seemed to be flickering slightly - something that I'd not noticed it doing before, but it was also a clue as to what might be wrong.

 A "capacitive dropper" power supply: